We support women and girls in war and crisis zones

 Group photo of staff at the Iraqi women’s rights organisation EMMA.

-Gender-based violence is widespread in Iraq
+Gender-based violence widespread in Iraq

 Consultant from Iraq

-Ten facts on women’s rights in Iraq
+Nine facts on women’s rights in Iraq

 1. Right to protection from violence not being upheld